-Led by Ben Franklin, its initial partners include Spring Point Partners, Investor's Circle, Drexel University, Temple University, Safeguard Scientifics, Independence Health Group, and the Bucks County Retirement Board.
+Led by Ben Franklin, its partners include Spring Point Partners, Social Venture Circle, Drexel University, Temple University, Safeguard Scientifics, Independence Health Group, the Bucks County Retirement Board, and Chester County.
 Formed through the support of funding from a U.S. Economic Development Administration grant to Ben Franklin in 2016, ImpactPHL Ventures’ unique model unites existing impact investors with other seasoned investors that are now incorporating social outcomes into their investment performance criteria.

-ImpactPHL Ventures is an initiative of ImpactPHL, a collaborative formed one year ago with the goal of growing the region’s impact economy through efforts that attract and retain capital and talent.
-ImpactPHL is an outcome of the report Growing the Impact Economy of Greater Philadelphia, which was issued by ImpactPHL last summer.
+ImpactPHL Ventures is an initiative of ImpactPHL, a collaborative formed with the goal of growing the region’s impact economy through efforts that attract and retain capital and talent.
+ImpactPHL is an outcome of the report Growing the Impact Economy of Greater Philadelphia, which was issued by ImpactPHL in 2016.

 Q: What is it?